 Do you want to read and socialize from home?
 You can even join book clubs online!
 There are several different styles to choose from, and you can enjoy the perks of being in a book club without having to go anywhere.
 Check out Book Riot's list of the Best Online Books Clubs here.

 Reading in bed is considered a signal to the body that it is the time for sleep.
 Reading encourages sleep better than any other activity and gives your eyes necessary rest from blue light before sleeping.
-Experts say that senior should specify a time for book reading before they go for sleep.
+Experts say that seniors should set aside a time for book reading before sleeping.

 Do you want more tips to enhance your sleep, check out our other relevant blogs: